Skip to contents

 df

-A tsibble or a data frame with time series data.
+A data frame with time series data.

 h